youyanggu/yolostocks-data/README.md

-# YoloStocks Data - Wallstreetbets & Reddit Ticker Analytics
+# YoloStocks Data - Wallstreetbets Daily Ticker Mentions Datasets

 This repository contains the data from [YoloStocks](https://yolostocks.live), a live Reddit ticker analytics platform.
 We are releasing daily mentions count for the most popular tickers & stocks in 2021 for WallStreetBets and other finance-related subreddits.
 For details on methodology, see the *Methodology* section on [YoloStocks.live](https://yolostocks.live).

 ## Subreddits

-We have data for the following subreddits (Top 100 tickers for r/WallStreetBets and r/Cryptocurrency, top 20 for all other subreddits).
+We have daily mentions data for all of 2021 for the following subreddits (Top 100 tickers for r/WallStreetBets and r/Cryptocurrency, top 20 for all others):

 * [r/WallStreetBets](https://yolostocks.live/r/wallstreetbets)
 * [r/Cryptocurrency](https://yolostocks.live/r/cryptocurrency)